-5. Reflect on research and practice within the field of Exercise and wellness FDEW2002 FDEW2003 6.
-Demonstrate a critical awareness of the psychological context of exercise and critically appraise strategies used to encourage adherence and motivate people to exercise FDEW1001 FDEW2001 FDEW2005 7.
-Apply theories that underpin exercise and wellness management and the provision of wellness practices FDEW2001 FDEW2005 8.
-Evaluate contemporary knowledge and skills in the sector including new technologies and trends FDEW2001 FDEW2002 FDEW2005
+5. Critically reflect on research and practice within the field of Exercise and wellness management FDEW2001 FDEW2003 6.
+Demonstrate a critical awareness of the psychological context of exercise and critically appraise strategies used to to encourage adherence to exercise and behaviour change FDEW1005 FDEW2005 7.
+Evaluate contemporary knowledge and skills in the sector including new technologies and trends FDEW2001